Digital Technologies for Steel Manufacturing Grant

 Objective and Intent

-This grant was established to challenge university teams from engineering, scientific and mathematical departments at North American universities to submit proposals for grant funding in the theme area of digital technology within the steel industry, including machine learning, big data, simulation, augmented reality, cloud computing, additive manufacturing, system integration, autonomous robotics, industrial internet of things and cybersecurity, among other related technologies.
+This grant was established to challenge university teams from engineering, scientific and mathematical departments at North American universities to submit proposals for grant funding in the theme area of digital technology within the steel industry, including machine learning, computational science, simulation, augmented reality, additive manufacturing, and autonomous robotics, among other related technologies.

 The grant will provide funding based on the project’s success in these categories.:

-Provide direct interaction between students interested in digital technology and the steel industry.
+Increasing direct steel industry engagement with students interested in digital technology and tools.

 Award and Outcome

 It is the intent to give one award every year to a qualified engineering academic conducting research in the field of digital technologies and tools.
-The number of awards granted per year is at the discretion of the selection committee and depends on fund availability, the number of proposals received and the quality of proposals received.
-The maximum grant per award will be US$20,000 for a maximum allowable time of one year beginning in September.
+The number of awards granted per year is at the discretion of the selection committee and depends on fund availability, the number of proposals received, and the quality of proposals received.
+The maximum grant per award will be US$30,000 for a maximum allowable time of one year beginning in September.
 At the completion of the project, a report shall be submitted to the AIST Foundation defining the effective outcome of the team effort.
 A student team will be encouraged to present the project upon completion at an AIST event.
 A final report will be included in the AIST magazine, Iron & Steel Technology.